North Lungpher: High school

-A private high school was established by the Village Council and the other NGOs in 1990, looking forward to the social-economic importance it could give to the people living there.
-Currently, the high school was under the deficit and has about 25 students enrolled.
-They are under the head of Pu Lalhlupuia Zote.
+A private high school was established in 1990 by the Village Council in collaboration with various NGOs, recognizing the socio-economic benefits it could bring to the local community.
+Currently, the school has an enrollment of approximately 25 students.
+The school is under the leadership of Pu Lalhlupuia Zote.

 Centenary English Medium School

-Like many other English Medium Schools in the region, Centenary English Medium School (CEMS) is a co-educational, private school located in Venglai, North Lungpher.
-Centenary English Medium School was founded in the year 2017 March by Lalchharliana, due to the high demand from the local people who prefer English as the medium of teaching in School.
-The school offers primary sections including Nursery, Kindergarten, Class I, II and Class III and yet to add more classes in the coming years.
-The school has 43 students enrolled in the academic session of 2017-2018.
+Centenary English Medium School (CEMS), like many other English-medium institutions in the region, is a co-educational private school located in Venglai, North Lungpher.
+Founded in March 2017 by Lalchharliana, the school was established in response to the growing demand from the local community for English as the medium of instruction.
+The school currently offers primary education, including Nursery, Kindergarten, and Classes I, II, and III, with plans to expand to higher grades in the coming years.
+In the 2017-2018 academic session, the school had an enrollment of 43 students.
 The principal of the school is Lalchuailova.